mRcSchwering/magic-soup/README.md

 world = ms.World(chemistry=chemistry)
 ```

-By coupling multiple domains within the same protein energetically unfavourable actions
+By coupling multiple domains within the same protein, energetically unfavourable actions
-can be performed with the energy of energetically favourable ones.
+can be powered with the energy of energetically favourable ones.
 These domains, their specifications, and how they are coupled in proteins, is all encoded in the cell's genome.
 Here, I am generating 100 cells with random genomes of 500 basepairs each and place them
-in random places of a 2D world map.
+in random places on the 2D world map.

 ```python
 genomes = [ms.random_genome(s=500) for _ in range(100)]